TheLandfill/cpp_cli/README.md

     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.
        For example, `--prob=test` will set prob to 0.0, because prob is a double.
     1. Other examples will come up whenever I encounter more errors.
+1. Add example of template class specialization.
 1. Verify that this code runs on Mac.
 1. Add a help message for the test program.
+1. Add some sort of configuration file for the program to use in the case of a large number of arguments.
 1. Clean up the test program, specifically by moving all the comments to better locations.
-1. ~~Add autogenerated help.~~
-    1. It's better for the programmer to write his or her own help message, as this library would have to make too many assumptions for what the user wants.
 1. Refine README
 1. Run more tests, specifically trying to simulate command line response in standard Linux tools.
     1. `wget` in particular looks perfect for this, with the notable exception of non-standard command-line arguments, such as -nc, which the library would treat as --nc.